muhyun/-SelfDrivingCar-Term1-P3-BehavioralCloning/README.md

 One important learning from this project.
 The initial training data includes frames where my simulation car goes to either right or left side of the road.
 Even the training data includes frames where the car goes out of the road.

 Why?
 I need to get training data which includes recovering, and I need first to the right or left or even out of the road.
 However, what the models learns is not only how to recover but also how to get off the road, which is NOT what I expect.
 To overcome this funny result, I excluded the video frames where the car moves to the right or left of the road, and out of the road.
 Dataset only includes frames of recovering.
 With that, the model knows how to recover while trying to keep itself in the middle of the road.

+Also, the first partially successful model sometimes got stuck when the car approached to curb.
+This model only learn steering angle based on the images.
+The car only goes forward.
+So, when this happends, it tries to make a progress only by moving left or right, which fails to solve this stuck problem.
+The only way to solve this problem is not to hit the curb, and this can be achieved by giving such training data; data showing moving away from the curb.
+I gathered such data additionally, and re-train the model, which make a progress.

 For details about how I created the training data, see the next section.